slatedocs/slate/api_docs/source/includes/_netsuite.md

   }
 ```

-This endpoint retrieves a basic authentication string.
+This endpoint will create an integration user and retrieves a basic authentication string.

 ### HTTP Request